Carlos Correa Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 25th in the league.
+- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals have a 4.53 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.51).

-- Cardinals pitchers combine to allow 103 home runs (one per game), the first-fewest in baseball.
+- The Cardinals give up the fewest home runs in baseball (103 total, one per game).

-- His last time out came on Thursday against the Chicago Cubs, when the righty tossed two-thirds of an inning, surrendering one earned run without allowing a hit.
+- His most recent time out came in relief on Thursday when the righty threw 4 1/3 innings against the Chicago Cubs, surrendering five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.